CrazyForks/quaily-journalist/README.md

 Use it to generate a daily or weekly digest you can post, email, or archive.

+> This is a golang repository, always use Tab for code indentation.

 ## Features

 - V2EX collector by node with configurable poll interval